Tenedas88/salty_screeps/README.md

 link_client.sh [IP] [port] [USERNAME(Windows)] windows [relative\path/to\game/folder\to/link]

+NOTE: (WINDOWS)
-NOTE: script only supported on windows.
+script only supported on windows.
 Works with slashes,backslashes, relative paths

+KNOWN BUG:
+if GIT BASH doesn't support symlinks properly with your version link may not work.
+use:
+    "link_client.ps1"

+and substitute the script's hardcoded paths with yours